nimakarimipour/WALAWiki/Getting-Started.md

 Running WALA Example programs
 -----------------------------

 We will now step through a few example programs, which will analyze the JLex program from Princeton University.
-First, you will need a file `JLex.jar` holding the contents of this program:

-1. Download `Main.java` <http://www.cs.princeton.edu/~appel/modern/java/JLex/Archive/1.2.6/Main.java> to a directory named JLex. *Note that case matters ... the L is uppercase.*
-2. Compile the file: from the parent directory of JLex, run `javac JLex/Main.java` (ignore any compile warnings)
-3. Create a `JLex.jar` file: `jar cvf JLex.jar JLex/*.class` (again from parent of JLex director)
-4. Copy JLex.jar to the root of the Eclipse workspace containing WALA.
+The `JLex.jar` file should be present in `com.ibm.wala.core.testdata` if you ran the `mvn clean verify -DskipTests=true -q` command from above successfully.
+(Alternately, you can run `ant` in the `com.ibm.wala.core.testdata` directory to get it.)

 -   **Tip**: We recommend you use the [Eclipse Launcher](http://wala.sourceforge.net/wiki/index.php/Eclipse:Launcher) we have provided for each example program.
 If you create your own launch configuration, be sure to specify an adequate heap size, such as 800MB via VM argument `-Xmx800MB`.